rjblee/Image_Search/image_search/README.md

+# Image Search Web Application

+## Description
+A simple toy project where the user can search and download free images to use anywhere.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>